victorzhen117/DjangoSideProject/README.md

 stay tuned xd

 i put this project on pause, trying to actually learn django first before going deep into this. will resume this project in ~1 month ETA.

+in the mean time i created a new git repo for the real django tutorial